-It is often very valuable to enter into pre-application discussions with the Local Planning Authority before submitting a planning application.
-It should be noted that there may be a charge for pre-application advice, dependant on the size and complexity of the proposals.
+It is usually very valuable to enter into pre-application discussions with the Local Planning Authority before submitting a planning application.
+Please note that there may be a charge for pre-application advice, dependant on the size and complexity of your proposals.

-For any pre-application discussions to take place it is important for officers to have a clear idea of the proposals.
-If you wish to enter into pre-application discussions, you should contact email@example.com.
-The Biodiversity Officers will need a sufficient level of information from which to assess the proposals and we are unable to make any site visits without this information.
-You should provide
+Our Biodiversity Officers will need a sufficient level of information so they can assess the proposals and they are unable to make any site visits without this information.
+You should provide:

 - A location map